XieLipeng0830/OpenJudge/docs/running_graders/run_tasks.md

 Finding the optimal concurrency level depends on your hardware resources, the types of graders you're using, and any external rate limits (like API quotas).
 Experimentation is often needed to find the sweet spot for your specific use case.

 ## Next Steps
-Once you've mastered running grading tasks, you'll want to [generate validation reports](../validating_graders/generate_validation_reports.md) to assess the quality of your evaluations or [refine data quality](../applications/refine_data_quality.md) using your evaluation insights.
+Once you've mastered running grading tasks, you'll want to [validate your graders](../validating_graders/overview.md) to assess the quality of your evaluations or [refine data quality](../applications/data_refinement.md) using your evaluation insights.